Skip to content

 (1 + 2) * 3 / 4

-The current data object is provided as the datum object.
+When using expressions within the data transformation pipeline, the current data object is available in the datum variable.
 Its properties (fields) can be accessed by using the dot or bracket notation:

 datum.foo + 2